pwcazenave/PyFVCOM/README.md

     - getCTDData
     - getFerryBoxData

 * grid_tools - tools to parse SMS, DHI MIKE and FVCOM unstructured grids.
 Also provides functionality to add coasts and clip triangulations to a given domain.
-Functions to parse SMS river files are also included, as is a function to resample an unstructured grid onto a regular grid (without interpolation, simply finding the nearest point within a threshold distance).
+Functions to parse FVCOM river files are also included, as is a function to resample an unstructured grid onto a regular grid (without interpolation, simply finding the nearest point within a threshold distance).
     - parseUnstructuredGridSMS
     - parseUnstructuredGridFVCOM
     - parseUnstructuredGridMIKE